Chart Color Schemes

 Leppington - Catherine Field is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Leppington - Catherine Field, as per the latest Census, was 96.0% houses and 4.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 90.4% houses and 9.6% other dwellings.
+Leppington - Catherine Field dwelling structure, as per the latest Census, consisted of 96.0% houses and 4.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 90.4% houses and 9.6% other dwellings.
 Home ownership in Leppington - Catherine Field stood at 26.4%, with mortgaged dwellings at 49.1% and rented ones at 24.6%.
-The median monthly mortgage repayment was $2,650, higher than Sydney metro's average of $2,475.
-The median weekly rent figure was $550, compared to Sydney metro's $490.
-Nationally, Leppington - Catherine Field's mortgage repayments were significantly higher at $2,650 versus the Australian average of $1,863, and rents were substantially above the national figure of $375 at $550.
+The median monthly mortgage repayment was $2,650, higher than Sydney metro's $2,475.
+The median weekly rent was $550, compared to Sydney metro's $490.
+Nationally, Leppington - Catherine Field's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing